robonexx/sl_app_ux_implementation/README.md

 Other clickable stuff with json server the receipt page Also a card on the sl ticket page

-# Well that about it
+# Well thats about it

 If you want to contact me here is my email robertwagar@gmail.com